+Virtual Ventures strives to offer a variety of leading STEM based camps.
 With the exception of the Engineering Camp which is purely off-computers, our summer camps involve both on computer activities (programming, computer animation, website design, 2D/3D graphics) as well as off-computer activities on topics in engineering.
-To see a sample of schedules or contents of our camps, visit our 2017 summer camps website.

 If you did not receive a confirmation package, you can log in to your Online Account using the username and password you created during registration to verify your registration.
-Also check your junk mail folder as some e-mail accounts do not recognize Virtual Ventures e-mail addresses.
-To change weeks or add extended care option to your registration, please call our office at 613-520-2600 x5007 or e-mail email@example.com
+Some e-mail accounts do not recognize Virtual Ventures e-mail addresses, so you should also check your spam mail.
+To change weeks or add extended care option to your registration, please call our office at 613-520-2600 x5007 or e-mail firstname.lastname@example.org

 The Extended Care Program offers before and after camp care for campers at an additional cost.